 The RSSI voltage is a function of the signal strength at the receiver and is used to measure the received signal strength.
-RSSI varies approximately from 0 to 5 Volts (V).
+RSSI varies from approximately 0 to 5 Volts DC (VDC).
 An RSSI Calibration sheet is shipped with the system to provide the installer a cross-reference between actual received signal level (in dBm) and RSSI voltage.
 This sheet is useful for verifying link budget calculations and ensuring proper equipment installation.